Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 How do you envision the future of your company?
 Would you ever consider a buy-out, for example?
 Or is it once private equity, always private equity?

 Patrick Molemans: Certainly not.
-In a next phase the company will benefit most from attracting an industrial player that focuses, in first place, on profitability and further growth.
+In a next phase the company will benefit most from attracting an industrial player that focuses, in the first place, on profitability and further growth.
 GIMV was primarily interested in making an investment in order to get the ship ready for battle again.
 So, you see, each business passes through various stages, and each stage requires a different solution.
-If a good candidate appears, GIMV will in all cases be given the credit it deserves and look back at its achievements with pride.
+If a good candidate appears, GIMV will be given the credit it deserves and look back at its achievements with pride.

 Author: Karel Cambien